ardnico/main/readme.md

-useful
+alittleuseful
 ====

-this library offer some useful methods for python3.
+this library offer a little useful methods for python3.

 ## Description